shortishly/pgec/README.md

 # PostgreSQL Edge Cache (PGEC)

 A JSON cache of PostgreSQL data with a simple REST API.
-Automatic database replication pushes changes ensuring that `pgec` remains upto date.
+Automatic database replication pushes changes ensuring that `pgec` remains up to date.

 ![main](https://github.com/shortishly/pgmp/actions/workflows/main.yml/badge.svg)

-A simple example, with a local `postgres` via `docker` to demostrate the concepts:
+A simple example, with a local `postgres` via `docker` to demonstrate the concepts:

 ```shell